 Few obits seem to provide the most interesting highlights from a life well-lived.
 I’m not referring to the marriages or the children or even the jobs held.
 Those are facts.
 Our lives are shaped by our challenges, hardships, and lessons learned.
 If you were a parent, what tips can you pass on about raising children?
 If you were a caretaker for an elderly parent, how did you sustain your enthusiasm?
 If you succeeded in business, what secrets did you learn about working with people?
 Just imagine what a terrific read that might be.
 To capture a snapshot of the living, breathing, thinking human being—and not just some vital statistics.Continue reading . . .

 I’ve been working diligently on a second novel with the goal of publication in 2018.
 That would be a year and a half to generate a second book.
 Or, half the time it took to finish my debut novel, The Intersect.
 It’s a relief to think I might have learned a few things along the way.
 So, in the spirit of being open, let me share a few insights.

-- In the words of Dorothy Parker, “the art of writing is applying the ass to the seat”.
-In following her advice, I’ve discovered my hip flexors, sacroiliac, and glut muscles.
+- In the words of Dorothy Parker, “Writing is the art of applying the ass to the seat.”
+In following her advice, I’ve discovered my hip flexors, sacroiliac, and glute muscles.
 Yow!